Data Analysis 11 min read

 pricing = calculate_tier_pricing(tiers)

-The output for our first creator was illuminating:
+The output for our first creator was direct:

 We had been charging whales $20 and charging casual fans $20.
 Same price, wildly different customer.